Formal Security Analysis on dBFT Protocol of NEO

 \subsubsection{Attack Logic}

 The protocol of \textbf{Logic $f=2$} holds five phases in each round.
-At the end of the round, the algorithms trigger the \textit{Viewchange} to re-launch the view.
+At the end of each round, the algorithms trigger the \textit{Viewchange} to re-launch the view.
 There are totally two Byzantine nodes, one is elected as the speaker, denotes as $\mathcal{A}_1$, and the other one becomes one of the delegates, denotes as $\mathcal{A}_2$.
 We capture one slot to how the rounds process.
 Here is the implementation logic.

-Round $i$ \begin{itemize} \item[-] \textit{step1:} The first step is to select the speaker among delegates.
-The principle is based on the rule of $p=(h-v) \mod n$ to rotate the authority. \item[-] \textit{step2:} We assumes the speaker $\mathcal{A}_1$ is the Byzantine node, with the action: simultaneously send two proposals \texttt{<PrepareRequest>} on \textit{block1} to half of the delegates, and \textit{block2} to the other half delegates. \item[-] \textit{step3:} After a short time, the delegates in the network receive the proposal from the speaker.
-Half of the delegates receive signatures on \textit{block1}, whereas the other half on \textit{block2} (the number is $(n+1)/2=(n-1)/2+1$).
-All of them make and send the \texttt{<PrepareResponse>} according to their received proposals. assuming that there exists another Byzantine node $\mathcal{A}_2$ among the delegates.
-S/he makes responses on \textit{block1}, but collects signatures on \textit{block2} at the same time. \item[-] \textit{step4:} Delegate receives responses from peers: half on \textit{block1} while half on \textit{block2} (the number is $(n+1)/2$). \item \textit{step5:} We can see that two views have an equivalent number of signatures, and the system confronts the conflict between two different views (we call this situation as \textit{tie}).
+\textbf{Round $i$} \begin{itemize} \item[-] \textit{step1:} The first step is to select the speaker among delegates.
+The principle is based on the rule of $p=(h-v) \mod n$ to rotate the authority. \item[-] \textit{step2:} We assume that the speaker $\mathcal{A}_1$ is the Byzantine node, with the action: simultaneously send two proposals \texttt{<PrepareRequest>} on \textit{block1} to half of the delegates, and \textit{block2} to the other half of the delegates. \item[-] \textit{step3:} After a short time, the delegates in the network receive the proposal from the speaker.
+Half of the delegates receive signatures on \textit{block1}, whereas the other half on \textit{block2} (the number is $\frac{n+1}{2}=\frac{n-1}{2}+1$).
+All of them make and send the \texttt{<PrepareResponse>} according to their received proposals.
+Assuming that there exists another Byzantine node $\mathcal{A}_2$ among the delegates.
+S/he makes the response on \textit{block1}, but still collects signatures on \textit{block2} at the same time. \item[-] \textit{step4:} The delegate receives the responses from peers: half on \textit{block1} while the other half on \textit{block2} (the number is $\frac{n+1}{2}$). \item[-] \textit{step5:} We can see that two views have an equivalent number of signatures, and the system confronts the conflict between two different views (we call this situation as \textit{tie}).
 The system traps in \textit{tie} until times out.
-The \textit{Viewchange} is triggered and starts to process. \end{itemize}
+The \textit{Viewchange} is triggered and starts to proceed. \end{itemize}